ohbob/stealth-client-website-qwik/src/content/docs/CloseSimpleGump.md

 ---

-# {title}

 Close Gump with index in Stealth Gumps List ***GumpIndex***
 NB: Only Gump with missing propert "noclose" can be closed.
-Use method [IsGumpCanBeClosed](Api/IsGumpCanBeClosed) to check, if gump can be close this way.
+Use method [IsGumpCanBeClosed](../IsGumpCanBeClosed) to check, if gump can be close this way.

 Pascal